-Repeat with the other footprint and there you go: your child is ready to make monster footprints in the snow!
+Repeat with the other side.
+There you have it: your child is ready to make Yeti tracks in the snow!

-Zambonis, hockey games and ice rinks: in Quebec, winter is most fun on skates!
-You’ll find outdoor rinks in several parks.
+In Quebec, winter is more fun on skates!
+Many parks have their own outdoor rinks.
 If the weather isn’t cooperating, you can also skate at the local arena.
-Keep an eye out for free skating times to know when you can go.
-If you know how to skate, your child can learn with you while holding onto a chair, for example.
-And if you feel like it (and have the space for it), why not build your own ice rink in your yard or the alley by your house?
+Check the free skating times so you know when to go.
+If you know how to skate, your child can learn with you while holding onto a chair.
+If you want (and have the space for it), why not build your own ice rink in your yard or alley?

-Your child will like winter more if you enjoy it as well.
+Your child will like winter more if you enjoy it, too.

-To make the most of the cold season, you need to be active outside.
+To make the most of the winter weather, you need to be active outside.

-Photos (in order): Marie-Ève Nault, iStock.com/Imgorthand, iStock.com/Visualcommunications, iStock.com/Imgorthand, Shutterstock/Andrew Mayovsky, Maxim Morin (peinture sur neige et garçon en patins) et iStock.com/Vnosokin
+Photos (in order): Marie-Ève Nault, iStock.com/Imgorthand, iStock.com/Visualcommunications, iStock.com/Imgorthand, Shutterstock/Andrew Mayovsky, Maxim Morin (snow painting and boy on skates) and iStock.com/Vnosokin